Nonparametric Detection of Anomalous Data Streams: Test and Performance Guarantee

 where $x$ and $x'$ are independent but have the same distribution $p$, $y$ and $y'$ are independent but have the same distribution $q$, and $\tilde y$ and $\tilde y'$ are independent but have the same distribution $\tilde q$. \end{proof}

-Corollary \ref{coro:mix_ref} implies that if $\epsilon_n$ is a constant, then the scaling behavior of $m$ needed for consistent detection does not change.
+Corollary \ref{coro:mix_withoutref} implies that if $\epsilon_n$ is a constant, then the scaling behavior of $m$ needed for consistent detection does not change.
 However, if $\epsilon_n\rightarrow 0$ as $n \rightarrow \infty$, i.e., anomalous sequences contain more sparse anomalous samples, then $m$ needs to scale faster with $n$ in order to guarantee consistent detection.
-This is reasonable because the number $m$ of samples in each sequence should have a higher order to cancel out the impact of the increasingly sparse anomalous samples in each anomalous sequence.
-Corollary \ref{coro:mix_ref} explicitly captures such tradeoff between the number $m$ of samples and the sparsity level $\epsilon_n$ of anomalous samples in addition to the number $n$ of total data sequences and the number $s$ of anomalous sequences.
+This is reasonable because the sample size $m$ should have a higher order to cancel out the impact of the increasingly sparse anomalous samples in each anomalous sequence.
+Corollary \ref{coro:mix_withoutref} explicitly captures such tradeoff between the sample size $m$ and the sparsity level $\epsilon_n$ of anomalous samples in addition to $n$ and $s$.